 GroundWork Gallery shows works by contemporary artists who care about how we see the world.
 Its exhibitions and creative programmes show how art can enable us all to respond to our changing environment and shape its future.

-GroundWork Gallery has been open for just over 2 years and is the only UK contemporary gallery to concentrate exclusively on art and environment.
+GroundWork Gallery is just about to celebrate its 3rd birthday and is the only UK contemporary gallery to concentrate exclusively on art and environment.
 Within a small gem of a building in central King's Lynn, in semi-domestic space over 2 floors, it hosts themed exhibitions, events, discussions and meetings to explore how art and artists can enable us to respond to the changing environment. https://www.visiteastofengland.com/King%27s-Lynn-GroundWork-Gallery/details/?dms=3&venue=0178140

 Facing the entrance to GroundWork Gallery is a special work of art made by Richard Long for the opening exhibition, Sunlight and Gravity, celebrating his long friendship with the late Roger Ackling.
 It is one of his famous wall-drawings, a magical vision of a wall of soil.
 You will see River Ouse mud as never before.

 The first week of Water Rising coincided with British Science Week 8-17 March, and we are delighted to have been awarded a grant to conduct a community project, 'Living with Water', with The Forward Day Centre, King's Lynn.
 We are combining art and science throughout or programme (which extends beyond the week) and working with Anglian Water’s Keep It Clear Campaign.
 We intend to investigate how we use water in the home, and how and where it appears in the town.
 What are the tools and vessels we need to manage water and to contain it?
 How do we communicate messages about keeping water clean and healthy?